 I had just gone grocery shopping so my dog Mandy and I were in good shape food-wise.
 I got out my massive snow blower, 24 HP with a 50” cleaning path.
 I cleaned my driveway even though it was still snowing.
 Even with this beast, 12 or more inches of snow was difficult.
 It worked much better to use it every 6” or so of snow.

 It only took two trips (it was self-propelled) to clean my driveway.
 On the last trip out to the end of the road, I went out to the vehicles and asked if anyone wanted to come in to my house, since it was about 15 degrees and it was pretty obvious it would be hours, maybe more, before the cars and bus would be able to move.
 The bus driver was able to pull over and about 25 kids got out of the bus.
 No one else took me up on my invitation.
 I told them if they changed their minds they were welcome.
-Guess I look more like a serial killer than I think.
+Guess I look more like a serial killer or predator than I think.

 The driver and kids came back to my house.
 My dog Mandy was delighted.
 She loved people since the more people there were in the house, the more chance she had of finding a sucker who would feed her until she burst.